 The standard triangular plot of two women and one man, or two men and one woman.
 Most French farce has this set-up.
 Shakespeare’s got plenty of it.

 Here’s the young Robert Downey, Jr., trapped between the lovely Heather Graham, and the very cute Natasha Gregson Wagner (Robert Wagner’s daughter).
-Being a bad young player man, he’s trying to not just date both of them, but actually be in relationships with them.
+Being a naughty young player, he’s trying to not just date both of them, but actually be in relationships with them.
 They’ve not heard of each other.
 They show up at his Soho apartment at the same time.
-It’s so effective the screenwriter just slapped on the incredibly lazy title, “Two Girls and a Guy.”
+It’s so effective that the screenwriter just slapped on the incredibly lazy title, “Two Girls and a Guy.”

 5) The Spider and the Fly

-Here’s the greatest stage actor of all time, Laurence Olivier, as “Othello,” with the beautiful young Maggie Smith as Desdemona—she’s currently the rather-a-bit-older-now, Dame Maggie Smith, who plays Professor Minerva McGonagall in Harry Potter, as well as Violet Crawley in Downton Abbey:
+Here’s the greatest stage actor of all time, Laurence Olivier, as “Othello,” with young Maggie Smith as Desdemona.
+She’s currently the venerable Dame Maggie Smith, who played Professor Minerva McGonagall in the Harry Potter movies, as well as Violet Crawley in Downton Abbey:

 6) Boy Meets Girl, Boy Loses Girl, Boy Either Gets, or Doesn’t Get, Girl

-If you’ve ever done Qi-Gong, you know how challenging it is to hold your arms over your head this long, even without an 80s boombox.
+If you’ve ever done yoga or qigong, you know how challenging it is to hold your arms over your head this long, even without an ’80s boombox.
 But if you want to get the girl, you must do a great thing in her presence.
 Here’s the classic example:

 7) The Gift Taken Away

-In the German fairy tale that has become the foundation of the modern international mytho-poetic men’s movement, “Iron John,” the boy loses his gift, the golden ball, and has to get it back out of the cage of the giant hairy Wildman (who represents powerful, mature masculinity).
+In the German fairy tale that has become the foundation of the modern international mytho-poetic men’s movement, “Iron John,” the prince loses his gift, a golden ball and has to get it back out of the cage of the giant hairy Wildman (who represents powerful, mature masculinity).
 How?
 By stealing the cage-key from under his mother’s pillow (mothers will subconsciously always withhold this key from their little boys).

 This is a metaphor for how to get our original, perfect selves back, by facing our fears.
-Also a metaphor for accessing the inner wildman by rebelling against being a good boy (like mommy taught us) and thus becoming a man with the wherewithal to reclaim one’s gold.
-The quintessential Hero’s Journey.
+Also a metaphor for accessing the inner wildman by rebelling against being mommy’s good little boy, and thus becoming a man with the wherewithal to reclaim one’s gold.
+It’s the quintessential Hero’s Journey.